Mrityunjoy24/MakeMyTrip_chatBot/README.md

 # MakeMyTrip_Demo_Bot

-Bot called MakeMyTrip that helps the user plan their trip by booking flights, booking rooms in a hotel in the destination city, book cars.
+ChatBot called MakeMyTrip that helps the user plan their trip by booking flights, booking rooms in a hotel in the destination city, book cars.

 Before making a booking, it asks for the user's email, phone number.